12699070/sc_project/README.md

 reliant on these values, therefore, it is suggested to leave these parameters untouched.

-Inside the while loop, the following tasks are continuously polled:
+Inside the while loop, the following tasks are being polled continuously:
 * []() Image data from the RealSense camera
 * []() Marker (April tag) detection per each image received
 * []() Front distance of the Turtlebot from the Laser scanner

-As the loop pumping data from 3 tasks listed above, the P-controller implemented inside this loop will combine those data to make the following decisions:
+As the loop pumping data from the 3 tasks listed above, the P-controller (also implemented inside this loop) will combine those data to make the following decisions:
-* []() Switching stage (Coarse/Finer approach)
+* []() Switching stage (Coarse/Finer approach to the marker)
 * []() Applying thresholds (Wide/Narrow boundary)

+Depending on which stage the robot is at, different size of boundaries (or corner container thresholds)

 <!-- ADDITIONAL NOTES -->
 ## Additional notes